GregSvein55/ARC-Capstone/README.md

 ## Startup

 Navigate to the Angular directory and run `npm install` to gather all dependancies.
-Ensure that your version of Node is up to date
+Ensure that your version of Node is up to date.

 ## Development server